Building a WordPress Member Directory Page - ProfilePress

 User Roles to Display: This setting is used to select the user roles that should be visible or be part of the directory.

-Comma Separated List of Users ID to Only Show: This setting is used to specify a list of users ID to only show.
-If both the Comma Separated List of Users ID to Only Show and User Roles to Display settings are set and the user’s role doesn’t exist in the User Roles to Display setting, then that particular member will still not be visible in the Member Directory.
+Comma Separated List of Users ID to Only Show: This setting is used to specify a list of users ID only to show.
+If both the Comma Separated List of Users ID to Only Show and User Roles to Display settings are set, and the user’s role doesn’t exist in the User Roles to Display setting, then that particular member will still not be visible in the Member Directory.

 Enable Profile Picture: This setting specifies whether the profile picture of the members in the directory should be visible or not.
 This is enabled by default.